XMAMan/RigidBodyPhysicsExamples/readme.md

 This project shows how to use the XMAMan.PhysicEngine-NuGet-Package.

 The XMAMan.PhysicEngine-NuGet-Package can be used for the simulation of 2D-rigid bodys.
-This means, of you want to simulate the movement from a car, bridge, skijumper or any other object that is somewhat solid, then this NuGet can you help.
+This means, if you want to simulate the movement from a car, bridge, skijumper or any other object that is somewhat solid, then this NuGet can you help.
 This package supports at the moment no fluid-physics or softbody-physics.

 This usecase are shown here: